DocuServe (Interlibrary Loan and Document Delivery)

-- When reviewing the Caltech Connect services for an article, a number of options may be available, including "Request through DocuServe.
+- When reviewing the Caltech Connect services for an article, a number of options may be available, including "DocuServe it (always free)."

 - Click on this option and a DocuServe request window will appear with most of the appropriate citation fields already popoulated.
 You need only click "Submit Request" to complete the request.

-- The RUSH delivery request option may also appear.
+- The RUSH it (first 10 free) option may also appear.
 Articles requested through this option should be delivered within minutes.
 Please note, for each academic year, you can make 10 RUSH delivery requests at no charge.
 Beginning with the 11th RUSH delivery request, a $15 charge will be applied to your account unless otherwise indicated.
-There are select journal titles exempt from the $15 charge which will be indicated at the time of request.
 Visit the Rush delivery website for more information.

 - You can track current DocuServe requests from the main menu page.
 There you will find "Outstanding Requests," Retrieve PDFs," and current "Checked Out Items."